Tyrsenian languages: History

+Origin

 Tyrsenian was probably a Paleo-European language family predating the arrival of Indo-European languages in Europe.
 Helmut Rix dated the end of the Proto-Tyrsenian period to the last quarter of the 2nd millennium BC.
 Carlo De Simone and Simona Marchesini have proposed a much earlier date, placing the Tyrsenian language split before the Bronze Age.
 This would provide one explanation for the low number of lexical correspondences.

-In 2004, Van der Meer proposed that Raetic could have split from Etruscan from around 900 BC or even earlier, at any rate no later than 700 BC since divergences are already present in the oldest Etruscan and Raetic inscriptions, like in the grammatical voices of past tenses and in the endings of male gentilicia.
+In 2004, Van der Meer proposed that Raetic could have split from Etruscan from around 900 BC or even earlier, at any rate no later than 700 BC since divergences are already present in the oldest Etruscan and Raetic inscriptions, as is apparent in the grammatical voices of past tenses and in the endings of male gentilicia.
 From around 400 BC, the Rhaeti became isolated from the Etruscan area by the Cisalpine Celts, thus limiting contact between the two languages.
 Such a late date has garnered little consensus as the split would still be too recent to match the archaeological data, the Rhaeti in the second Iron Age being characterised by the Fritzens-Sanzeno culture, in continuity with late Bronze Age culture and early Iron Age Laugen-Melaun culture.
-The Raeti are not believed, archeologically, to descend from the Etruscans, as well as it is not believed plausible that the Etruscans are descended from the Rhaeti, while the relationship between the Etruscan and Raetic languages is thought to date back to a remote stage of prehistory.
+The Raeti are not believed, archeologically, to descend from the Etruscans, any more than it is considered plausible that the Etruscans are descended from the Rhaeti, while the relationship between the Etruscan and Raetic languages is thought to date back to a remote stage of prehistory.